 On March 18, 2019, Parent 3 requested a meeting with administrators at School 1 to discuss the transgender policy.
 In an email dated March 25, 2019, to School 1 administrators, Parent 3 stated that he learned that the CIAC had sent out a survey to member schools regarding the transgender policy.
 He included links to resources in his email and urged School 1 not to just "rubber stamp" the policy.
 In response to his request, on April 2, 2019, the principal and School 1's Athletic Director met with Parent 3.
 Both the principal and Athletic Director described the meeting as lasting thirty minutes, per Parent 3's request.
 The Athletic Director stated that, during the meeting, Parent 3 discussed biological differences and the challenges female athletes face, and what could happen when transgender athletes participate in other sports.
 The principal stated that Parent 3 was focused on the safety of his child with allowing a transgender student to participate in track.
 The principal stated that she communicated to Parent 3 that the district was not looking at asking the CIAC to change the transgender policy.
 On April 2, 2019, Parent 3 emailed the principal and Athletic Director thanking them for meeting with him; he emphasized two points relative to the fairness of the policy and the implications if an elite transgender athlete were ever to participate.
+He also included resources related to Oregon's policy, as well an NSAF's press release regarding transgender participation.

-Page 31 of 45 - Case Nos.
+Page 31 of 49 - Case Nos.
 01-19-4025, 01-19-1252, 01-20-1003, 01-20-1004, 01-20-1005, 01-20-1006, and 01-20-1007